Wisconsin

 A. Wisconsin Fair Employment Act

-It is employment discrimination to ask an employee or applicant for employment for information about an arrest record, except when charges are pending, or when employment depends on bondability. § 111.335(2)(a).
-The provisions of the Fair Employment Act are explained at https://dwd.wisconsin.gov/er/civilrights/discrimination/.
+It is employment discrimination to ask an employee, applicant, or licensee for information on an application or otherwise, about an arrest record, except when charges are pending, or when employment depends on bondability. § 111.335(2)(a).
+The provisions of the Fair Employment Act are explained on the website of Wisconsin’s Department of Workforce Development.

-For the 2018 amendments to this Act governing occupational licensure, see below.
+For the 2018 amendments to this Act governing occupational licensure, see Section B, below.

 Interpretation and enforcement of the WFEA: As an integral part of the state’s nondiscrimination scheme, the provision is enforced by the Labor and Industry Review Commission (LIRC).
 In County of Milwaukee v.
 LIRC, 407 N.W.2d 908, 916 (Wis.
 1987), the Wisconsin Supreme Court rejected an interpretation of the “substantial relationship” test as “a detailed inquiry into the facts of the offense and the job.”
 Instead, the court looked to the circumstances fostering criminal activity as essential evaluative criteria, such as having the opportunity for criminal behavior.
 The court concluded that the county could terminate a crisis intervention specialist after he was convicted of homicide by reckless conduct and multiple misdemeanor counts of patient neglect arising from actions taken during his previous employment as a nursing home administrator: